WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/The Guide.md

 ## TFAttributes
 <hr>
 TF2 has specific attributes for Doors, RED and BLU teams, and control point logic.
+(I will call these TFAttributes for brevity.)
 These are:

 1. `TF_NAV_UNBLOCKABLE` - Prevents an area from being blocked.
 2. `TF_NAV_BLOCKED` and by proxy `BLOCKED_UNTIL_POINT_CAPTURE` and `BLOCKED_AFTER_POINT_CAPTURE`.